myTerminal/eagle-eye/README.md

 ## Usage

-Enable *eagle-eye-mode* in any buffer to zoom out to the set level.
+Enable *eagle-eye-mode* in any buffer to scale down the text in that buffer by set scale.
 Disabling the minor-mode will bring the text size back to normal.

     (eagle-eye-mode)